tobyfoo/dmos/README.md

 ## TODO

+- TODO: mount .mos as a volume instead of /home/developer/projects and .../sandbox.
+Add this to Dockerfile too.
+- TODO: remode dmos.sh and rather document docker commandlined for creating and starting container.
 - TODO: check if /dev/ttyUSB0 allowed to be accessed by user (on my host system, ttyUSB0 was root:root so had to change to root:dialout there)
 - TODO: allow container to run in detatched mode instead of bash only, i.e. start proxy and mos
 - TODO: go build proxy then no need for golang-go and all of these packages...